lachieh/docusaurus-with-shiki-rehype/docs/intro.md

 ## Conclusion

 This example is already using Shiki.
-You can refer to the `docusaurus.config.ts` config for a more complete example including shiki transformers and related styles.
+You can refer to the [`docusaurus.config.ts` config](https://github.com/lachieh/docusaurus-with-shiki-rehype/blob/main/docusaurus.config.ts) in the site source repo for a more complete example including shiki transformers and related styles.